The Best 2 Days in Ephesus Itinerary

 Kusadasi to Ephesus

-The Kusadasi resort town, located on the Aegean coast of Turkey, is only 19 Kilometers from Ephesus, with about 25 minutes of drive time.
-Kusadasi is a famous gateway to Ephesus.
-Many visitors to the ancient City of Efes arrive via cruise ships or ferries from the Greek islands or an Ephesus day tour from Kusadasi.
-For other popular guided trips, visit Tours to Ephesus.
+How to get to Ephesus from Kusadasi Port: Many visitors to the ancient City of Efes arrive via cruise ships or ferries from the Greek islands or an Ephesus day tour from Kusadasi.

 2 Day Ephesus Itinerary

-Today, you will Delve deeper into history by exploring Ephesus’ archaeological site with its extensive collection of Roman ruins.
-One needs a few hours or at least half a day to examine the Ancient Ephesus map thoroughly.
+Today, you will delve deeper into history by exploring Ephesus’ archaeological site, which features an extensive collection of Roman ruins.
+One needs a few hours or at least half a day to thoroughly examine the Ancient Ephesus map.
 Although some Guides can take you through the ancient Ephesus Map, audio guides are available for rent.
-For the best Ephesus tours with professional guides, I recommend you check out the following Guided Ephesus.
+For the best Ephesus tours with professional guides, I recommend you check out the following Guided Ephesus tours.

 It gets pretty hot in the Ancient city, so take sunglasses, sunscreen, a hat, a camera, and water.
 The scorching sun against the white marble cobbled road and ruins makes seeing them challenging.

-Before proceeding through the gate, obtain an Ephesus Turkey map of Ephesus ruins, available at the entrance gate.
+Before proceeding through the gate, obtain an ancient Ephesus map of the Ephesus ruins, available at the entrance gate.

 The layout of Ephesus on an Ancient Ephesus map